SLane35/nd00333-capstone/starter_file/README.md

 ## Labor Prediction Model

-For glass installation companies, accurately esimtating how long an installation will take to complete is critical to pricing a job.
+For glass installation companies, accurately estimating how long an installation will take to complete is critical to pricing a job.
 This model predicts how long a glass installation will take.

 ## Project Set Up and Installation
 To run this project, download the zip file from Github and extract the files.
 Launch the Azure ML Studio and create a new dataset that points to the local csv file from the zip file that you downloaded.
 Then go to Notebooks and upload the whole folder so that you have all the files accessible.
 You can then run the automl.ipynb and hyperparameter_tuning.ipynb files.